Meta-analysis of Censored Adverse Events: Introduction

 \section{Introduction}

-This work was motivated by a systematic review and meta-analysis of treatment-related adverse events of programmed cell death 1 (PD-1) and PD-1 ligand 1 (PD-L1) inhibitors for cancer immunotherapy \citep{wang2019treatment}.
-The PD-1 pathway is negatively up-regulated in many tumors and in their microenvironment.
+This paper focuses on statistical modeling strategies for analyzing drug safety data across multiple studies.
+Our motivation stems from a systematic review of treatment-related adverse events (AEs) of programmed cell death 1 (PD-1) and PD-1 ligand 1 (PD-L1) inhibitors for cancer immunotherapy \citep{wang2019treatment}.
+The PD-1 pathway is up-regulated in many tumors and in their microenvironment.
 Blockade of this pathway with antibodies to PD-1 or its ligands has led to remarkable clinical responses in various types of cancer \citep{le2015pd}, and is considered one of the most important breakthroughs in the treatment of cancer.
-These novel immune checkpoint inhibitors are clinically less toxic than traditional cancer treatments such as chemotherapy and radiation therapy, but can occasionally cause serious and sometimes life-threatening immune-related adverse events (AEs).
-Given the rarity of AEs, combining evidence from multiple studies is a powerful toll to examine the toxicological profile of the PD-1 and PD-L1 inhibitors.
+These novel immune checkpoint inhibitors are clinically less toxic than traditional cancer treatments such as chemotherapy and radiation therapy, but can occasionally cause serious and sometimes life-threatening immune-related AEs.
+Because individual clinical trials are often underpowered for detecting adverse drug effect, combining evidence from multiple studies is an attractive approach to examine the toxicological profile of PD-1 and PD-L1 inhibitors.

-Meta-analysis synthesizes findings from multiple independent clinical studies and provides a more powerful analysis than from a single study \citep{sutton2002meta}.
-To quantify and understand the treatment-related AE incidence, one key challenge in meta-analysis is the incompleteness of the AE data.
-In the motivating anti-PD-1/PD-L1 example, approximately 60\% of treatment-related AEs were not reported.
-Many AEs were missing due to the rarity of such events because their study-level observed frequency were lower than a pre-determined reporting cutoff (e.g. 3\% or 5\% of the study sample size).
-Subsequently, if the analysis was conducted only based on the likelihood of the reported data, the inferences on incidence rates would be significantly biased \citep{little2019statistical}.

-This type of censored data problem without individual level information has received little attention in the meta-analysis literature.
-Most of the research on missing data in meta-analysis focuses on the situations when the estimate from the whole study is missing, which may lead to publication bias \citep{pigott1994methods}.
-At the individual participant level, some studies focused on the scenario where the count of patients with missing binary outcome is known \citep{white2008allowingA, white2008allowingB, higgins2008imputation, mavridis2014addressing}, while Yuan and Little investigated missing outcome data when the study attrition rates depend on the size of the underlying treatment effect \citep{yuan2009meta}.
-None of those literature address the issue of non-ignorable censored data at the study level.
-Due to the lack of appropriate methods to deal with this problem, in current meta-analytic applications, most studies either totally ignored the AEs with low incidence, or completely discarded the studies with missing AE data \citep{silva2006statin}, contributing to substantial publication selection bias or estimation error.